-What does a small plates, tapas cookbook, a beauty-shop published gossip collection and a 19th Century transcribing author have in common?
-They Are All Me!
+Who is this Published Author Storytelling Script Writer?
+What does a small plates, tapas cookbook, a beauty-shop gossip collection, 52 muffins, and a 19th Century memoir all have in common?
+They are all my published creativity!

 Who Qualifies To Publish A Book?